 "Google Ads vs. Meta Ads — which is more efficient on the same budget?"
-I hear this question almost every week from ecommerce operators.
+Ecommerce operators ask this almost every week.
 Most compare by sessions, but that leads to the wrong answer.
 The only metric that compares revenue efficiency across ad channels is RPS (Revenue Per Session).

-This article walks through the formula, GA4 implementation, the relationship to AOV and CVR, and the operational pitfalls — all from a practitioner's perspective.
+This article walks through the formula, GA4 implementation, the relationship to AOV (Average Order Value) and CVR (Conversion Rate), and the operational pitfalls — from a practitioner's view.

-- Looking at AOV alone or CVR alone misjudges initiatives.
-When raising the free-shipping threshold causes "AOV ↑ / CVR ↓," AOV alone reads as a win — but RPS goes down.
-Only RPS reveals the impact on the overall business
+When raising the free-shipping threshold creates "AOV ↑ / CVR ↓," AOV alone reads as a win, but RPS goes down

 1. Definition and formula#

-RPS (Revenue Per Session) represents the average revenue per visit.
+RPS represents the average revenue per visit (session).

 RPS = Revenue ÷ Sessions